flowpl/ansible_gitlab_content/README.md

 ## gitlab_user
 creates, updates or deletes user accounts.

+The module supports only one email address and one ssh pubkey per user account.
+See gitlab_email and gitlab_pubkey if you need more.

 It uses the 'username' argument as the user identifier instead of the ansible standard 'name' as Gitlab uses 'name' for a different meaning.